 Breed-Specific Folliculitis: Certain breeds are more prone to folliculitis than others.
 For example, Miniature Schnauzers sometimes develop a form of the condition known as Schnauzer Comedo Syndrome, which is marked by blackhead formations on the length of the dog’s back.

-How is Folliculitis in Dogs Diagnosed?
+How is Folliculitis Diagnosed?

 Folliculitis should be diagnosed by a veterinarian.
 They can do so by the following means: